-NHER 1809 (Find Spot record) - Neolithic polished flint axehead (Wells next the Sea, poorly located)
+NHER 1809 (Find Spot) - Neolithic polished flint axehead (Wells next the Sea, poorly located)

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.